 Providing safety training to faculty is also an important part in maintaining the safety of our lab program.
-We are happy to report that, for the first time in years, the full-time and part-time faculty had received safety training in 2015-2016 from the district.
+While full-time and part-time faculty had received safety training in 2015-2016 from the district, no training has been made available since then.
+We are currently pursuing our own options to ensure that this important training is regularly available to full and part-time instructors and staff.
 We strongly believe that annual safety training for our entire faculty should be a standard part of our program, and thus we request an annual budget allocation of \$6000 - 10,000 to be used towards safety training.

-III.A Growth and Decline of Targeted Student Populations: Compared to the 2013-4 enrollments of targeted student populations, there were slight (1%) declines in 2014-15.
-But all of these groups of students were back to the 2013-14 levels in 2015-16.
-In other words, there has been no significant changes to the populations of targeted student groups in the last three years.
+- 24. III.A Growth and Decline of Targeted Student Populations: There has been no significant changes to the populations of targeted student groups in the last three years, though we are seeing a small growth in the Latinx population (~+5%) over five years. - 25.
 III.B Closing the Student Equity Gap: The department is proud to report that significant improvements have resulted in the success of two specific targeted student populations.
 Among African American students, the success rate has increased by about 10% (from around 60% in the previous years to 71% in 2015-16).
-Among Latino/a students, a similar 10% increase in the success rate was observed (from around 60% in the previous years to 71% in 2015-16).

-III.C Plan if Success Rate of Targeted Group(s) is Below 60%: The current success rate of all target populations is above 60%.
+Among Latino/a students, a similar 10% increase in the success rate was observed (from around 60% in the previous years to 71% in 2015-16). - 26.
+III.C Plan if Success Rate of Targeted Group(s) is Below 60%: The current success rate of all target populations is above 60%. - 27.
+III.D Departmental Equity Planning and Progress: Overall success has increased for all groups, but our equity gap is still roughly 12-14%.
+The department continues to try to find ways to support students more effectively and equitably, but this has become increasingly difficult to manage given full time faculty departures. - 28.
+IV.A Cycle 2 PLOAC Summary (since June 30, 2014): 100% - 29.
+IV.B Cycle 2 SLOAC Summary (since June 30, 2014): 86% - 30.
+V.A Budget Trends: Please see section V - 31.

-III.D Departmental Equity Planning and Progress: As noted above, the department has made progress towards increasing the success percentage among two of the targeted student groups, African American and Latino/a students, has increased significantly in the past year by 10% points.
-And as noted below, the department has embarked upon several equity plans.
-We are hopeful that these endeavors will further our goals to increase success rates in all student groups, particularly those students who may start from a less advantageous position in terms of their preparedness for chemistry classes.

-IV.A Cycle 2 PLOAC Summary (since June 30, 2014): 100%

-IV.B Cycle 2 SLOAC Summary (since June 30, 2014): 77%

-V.A Budget Trends: Please see section V

 V.B Funding Impact on Enrollment Trends: Please see section V

-V.C.1 Faculty Position(s) Needed: Replace due to vacancy

-V.C.2 Justification for Faculty Position(s): All the courses offered by our department are generally full and they also have a full waiting list.
+- 32. V.C.1 Faculty Position(s) Needed: Replace due to vacancy - 33.
+V.C.2 Justification for Faculty Position(s): All the courses offered by our department are generally full and many also have a full waiting list.
 Students have demonstrated a desire for chemistry classes.
 Most students need these classes as part of heir UC/CSU transfer agreements.
 Our inability to offer more sections of our classes is a result of challenges in our personnel situation- both staff and faculty.

-In discussions with Christina Espinosa-Pieb, the vice president of instruction at De Anza College, our department has come up with a three-phase plan to expand our course offerings.
+In discussions with Christina Espinosa-Pieb, the vice president of instruction at De Anza College, our department previously came up with a three-phase plan to expand our course offerings.
 The summary of the plan is as follows:

-Phase 1: 2016-17 add 3 sections, one in each quarter, 2017-18 add 3 sections, one in each quarter, 2018-19 add 3 sections one in each quarter.

-Phase 2: Repeat above (2020-23)

-Phase 3: Repeat above (2024-27)
+Phase 1: 2016-17 add 3 sections, one in each quarter, 2017-18 add 3 sections, one in each quarter, 2018-19 add 3 sections one in each quarter. (not completed) Phase 2: Repeat above (2020-23) Phase 3: Repeat above (2024-27)